Major construction and redevelopments are underway at the Miracle sMiles Retreat thanks to major grants from generous donors.

 This is an enormous project which will have major benefits for the children physically and socially, with lots of fun too.

-In addition to the wonderful contributions from The UPS Foundation and Priceline, a further grant was received from the Danks Trust to renovate the bathroom facilities inside the house.
+In addition to the wonderful contributions from The UPS Foundation and The Priceline Sisterhood Foundation, a further grant was received from the Danks Trust to renovate the bathroom facilities inside the house.
 This work will include additional showers and hand basins, installation of the therapeutic spa bath, relocating the volunteer bathroom, installing new doors and tiling and painting.

 This is a huge project and we are indebted to a number of people who have been fundamental in planning and progressing this wonderful project: